propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.6 =
+* Added ability to add and manage custom fields on property record

 = 1.0.5 =
 * Added new 'Available From' field available for selection when building search forms